MicrosoftDocs/win32/desktop-src/SecCrypto/encrypteddata-setsecret.md

 ---
-Description: Sets the value of the secret used to derive the cryptographic session key used to encrypt and decrypt data. ms.assetid: d940ae0b-a697-4529-b494-0051b9a6db5e
+description: Sets the value of the secret used to derive the cryptographic session key used to encrypt and decrypt data. ms.assetid: d940ae0b-a697-4529-b494-0051b9a6db5e
 title: EncryptedData.SetSecret method
 ms.topic: reference